pkstaz/openshift-ai-3-workshop/03-expose-model-using-maas.md

    ```

    **Note:** Save this token value, as you will need it to authenticate requests to your MaaS endpoints.

+   **Important Notes:**
+   - The URL may be displayed as "http" in some interfaces, but "https" access works correctly.
+   - All tokens you create are active (there's currently no way to revoke them).
+   - When you enable MaaS for a model served using LLM-D, the direct HTTPRoute to the model stays valid.
+This means:
+     - `https://maas.<domain>/maas-api/v1/models` leads to the MaaS Gateway Pod.
+     - `https://maas.<domain>/<namespace>/<model-id>/v1/models` leads to the LLM-D instance directly, **bypassing MaaS**.
+   - **Security Warning:** If you checked the MaaS checkbox but did not check "Require authentication", your endpoint is freely accessible, bypassing any Authentication Policies you may have in place on MaaS.

 4. **Verify the token was obtained successfully:**